2023 MED QSR WEB SITE INDEX

 8 Spending by international visitors on goods and services in destinations.

-Sources: Based on UNWTO 2022 and 2022b; World Bank, 2022.
+Sources: Based on UNWTO 2022a; UNWTO 2022b; World Bank 2022.

-79. The main pressures of the tourism sector on the marine environment are marine litter, coastal land take, habitat degradation, air emissions, water consumption and sewage generation, and proximity to natural sensitive areas (UNEP/ MAP and Plan Bleu, 2020).
+79. The main pressures of the tourism sector on the marine environment are marine litter, coastal land take, habitat degradation, air emissions, water consumption and sewage generation, and proximity to natural sensitive areas (UNEP/ MAP and Plan Bleu 2020).
 Fluctuations in numbers of tourist arrivals come with a direct impact on the environment due to resource consumption and generation of externalities that are caused at the individual level, and that add on to more general impacts caused by tourism infrastructure.

 80. In recent years, the number of tourist arrivals in Mediterranean countries was highly variable due to several reasons: Armed conflicts in the region, security concerns as well as political instability along with deteriorating social and economic conditions, all resulted in tourism downturns and/ or serious disruptions in some of the SEMC in the period since 2010, affecting in particular Syrian Arab Republic (with 8.1 million ITAs in 2010 and only 2.4 million in 2019), Libya, Egypt and Tunisia9.
-Egypt experienced a rapid tourism growth in the past – from 9 million arrivals in 1995 to a record of 14 million in 2010.
+Egypt experienced a rapid tourism growth in the past – from 2.9 million arrivals in 1995 to a record of 14 million in 2010.
 However, following the 2011 instability and related events, ITAs plummeted and remained below 10 million for several years, to start rising again in 2018 and 2019.

 81. The COVID-19 pandemic brought the total number of international arrivals down to 131.4 million in 2020 (-67.8% compared to 2019) i.e., well below the 1995 level (of 161 million).
 Receipts also plummeted from USD 308 billion in 2019 to USD 110 billion in 2020 (- 64.3%), while losses were spread unevenly across the region: Monaco and France recorded the lowest decreases in ITAs (- 50% and -54% respectively), while Cyprus was the most affected (-85%), followed by Montenegro (- 84%), Bosnia and Herzegovina (-83.3%) and Israel (-82.6%).
 Signs of recovery were visible already in 2021, with the total number of ITAs reaching 45.5% of the 2019 level, representing an increase of 41.3% compared to 2020, whereas receipts increased by an even larger margin (56.7%).
 Mediterranean tourism recovered faster than the global average and regional ITAs made up as much as 41.6% of the world tourism in 2021, compared to 27.8% in the pre-pandemic 2019.
 According to the WTTC data10, the impact of COVID-19 crisis on employment was less severe than the impact on on tourism GDP: following a loss of 3.1 million jobs across the region in 2020 (a decline of 17.1% compared to 2019), total employment in 2021 was 16.8 million (representing a decline of 8.8% in relation to 2019).
-Full recovery of global tourism to pre-pandemic levels is projected for 2024 (EIU, 2022).
+Full recovery of global tourism to pre-pandemic levels is projected for 2024 (EIU 2022).

-82. According to available estimates, almost half (47.2%) of all ITAs to Mediterranean countries in 2017 were linked to coastal areas (UNEP/MAP and Plan Bleu, 2020).
+82. According to available estimates, almost half (47.2%) of all ITAs to Mediterranean countries in 2017 were linked to coastal areas (UNEP/MAP and Plan Bleu 2020).
 Shares of coastal tourism varied markedly between different groups of countries, reaching for example 85% in the North East Mediterranean countries while remaining below 40% in North West and South East; the estimated share of coastal tourism in the South West Mediterranean was around 62%.
-In 2019, coastal areas accounted for a very high share of the total nights spent in tourist accommodation in Malta (100%), Cyprus (97%), Greece (96%), Spain (96%), and Croatia (93%) (EU, 2022).
-Nights spent in coastal regions of EU countries in 2018 represented 42% of the total; at the same time, coastal regions had the highest tourism intensity11 with 12.3 nights-spent per inhabitant (Batista e Silva et al., 2020).
+In 2019, coastal areas accounted for a very high share of the total nights spent in tourist accommodation in Malta (100%), Cyprus (97%), Greece (96%), Spain (96%), and Croatia (93%) (EU 2022).
+Nights spent in coastal regions of EU countries in 2018 represented 42% of the total; at the same time, coastal regions had the highest tourism intensity11 with 12.3 nights-spent per inhabitant (Batista e Silva et al. 2020).

 83. While tourism had a strong positive economic impact across the region and has emerged as a pillar of many national economies in the Mediterranean, the benefits associated with tourism came at significant environmental and social costs.
 The negative impacts of tourism have been widely recognised and documented12, and there is a growing set of recommendations, policies and projects aiming at the development of sustainable tourism in the Mediterranean.
 When ITAs decreased in recent years, pressures on the environment caused by tourism decreased as well, giving coastal and marine biodiversity “a break” and the possibility to recover in some places, in conjunction with decreasing pressures from other human activities.
-For example, some marine species occurrences increased and water quality improved in many places during the COVID-19 pandemic (Coll, 2020).
+For example, some marine species occurrences increased and water quality improved in many places during the COVID-19 pandemic (Coll 2020).
 But the dominant Mediterranean mass tourism model has picked up speed again and continues to concentrate in coastal areas.
 Unless this model is profoundly changed into a sustainable model, the coastal and marine environment is likely to continue to be adversely affected by tourism in the years to come.

 9, 10, 11, 12